Heathlands are important places for wildlife and open spaces for people. Heathlands grow in a few areas around the UK and Europe, including Dorset.

 The Urban Heaths Partnership (UHP) has a monitoring strategy prepared by Footprint Ecology.
 It aims to identify heaths at risk from urban pressure, target mitigation work, establish baseline data for visitor use and opinions on heathlands as well as provide information to allow continuous assessment of the Urban Heaths Partnership Project.

 Heathlands are valuable green open spaces for local communities.
 Local communities can help protect their heathland sites by using them responsibly and by getting involved.

-- Resources and downloads
+- News and resources

 Free newsletters, leaflets, posters, the Heathland Code and other resources to help you learn more about how to protect the heathlands.

 A number of projects relating to the Dorset Heaths have been or are currently running.